 I can’t remember if we found the treasure, but I have to assume we did.
 After all, I’m here to tell about it.

-My writing has changed a lot since then (PTL!)
-Now I write romantic comedy, and most of the books I’ve written in the last few years are part of a series.
+My writing has changed a lot since then (good thing!)
+Now I write romantic comedy, and many books I’ve written are part of a series, either my own, or with other authors.
 I love to continue a story, to make a new book with the story of a minor character from a previous story.

 When I’m not writing, I love to take pictures.
 My primary targets, I mean volunteers, are usually my family, pets, friends, and bandmates.